MicrosoftDocs/common-data-model-and-service/common-data-model/insurance-accelerator.md

 ---

-# Dynamics 365 Financial Services Accelerator - Insurance
+# Dynamics 365 Financial Services Accelerator - Insurance (Preview)

 The insurance component in the [Dynamics 365 Financial Services Accelerator](https://appsource.microsoft.com/product/dynamics-crm/msfsi.bankingcommondatamodel?tab=Overview) expands the Common Data Model and the Microsoft Power Platform for the insurance industry.
 The insurance component includes data entities and attributes which span both property and casualty and life insurance and for both producer and agency management use cases.